sunng87/heatcanvas/README.md

 Thanks
 ------

-* @lbt05 for his patches on GoogleMap extension
+* @lbt05 for his patches on GoogleMap extension and BaiduMap implementation